schmave/demschooltools/custodia/README.md

-# overseer
+# Overseer

 Overseer is a clojure web application which runs on the Jetty server.
-The site uses postges for persistence.
+The site uses postgres for persistence.

 ## Lein

 You will need to get [lein 2](http://leiningen.org/) installed and running.

 To ensure you have the correct version, run: ```lein --version``` and verify that it is greater than 2.0.